Eyelid Surgery Overview

 Eyelid Surgery Consultation

-If you decide that you might benefit from Eyelid Surgery, the first step is to locate a qualified plastic surgeon and schedule a consultation.
-At the consultation, the doctor will perform a physical examination to check the extent of fatty deposits and the condition of the skin.
+The surgeon will perform a physical examination to check the extent of fatty deposits and the condition of the skin.
 He or she may also evaluate your vision and tear production.

 You will be asked to discuss your complete medical history, including existing health conditions, medications (prescription and non-prescription) and vitamins.
 Be sure to tell the surgeon if you have any allergies, if you smoke or if you have any thyroid problems (such as hypothyroidism, inadequate tear production or eye dryness), high blood pressure or other circulatory disorders, cardiovascular disease, diabetes, eye problems (such as a detached retina or glaucoma) or any other medical conditions.